ChaunceyKiwi/image-matting/readme.md

 ### MattingPerformer.cpp
 Matting performer uses AlphaCalculator to calculate the matte alpha.
 Then apply alpha to the original image and get matting image

+### ImagePrinter.cpp
-### ImagePrinter.cppImagePrinter receieves the result from MattingPerformer and then prints the matting result.
+ImagePrinter receives the result from MattingPerformer and then prints the matting result.

 ## Reference